TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_6f16735c-b0ae-b275-ad3a-03479cfa1396.md

     {
       "id": "57f62030-d8ca-14f0-21d8-d13a38da9b44",
       "longDescription": null,
-      "shortDescription": "You've configured the Start/Stop VM solution but it doesn't start or stop all the VMs configured", "searchTags": "",
+      "shortDescription": "You've configured the Start/Stop VM solution, but it doesn't start or stop all of the configured VMs", "searchTags": "",
       "category": "Deployment",
       "useInDiagnoseAndSolve": "FALSE"